MachFury/Machfury/README.md

-# 👋 Hey, I’m Machfury
+# 👋 Hey, I’m Manmohan Rout!

 A mind full of dreams.
 A heart that beats for code.
 I build, break, and rebuild — chasing perfection through Python, Java, JavaScript, and Oracle SQL.